Table of Contents

 Evaluate whether the available bandwidth is sufficient for your network requirements.
 When monitoring your network performance you may discover bandwidth limitations on your network devices, either from your service provider or internal network infrastructure.
 If that’s the case, consider upgrading your bandwidth capacity if it is insufficient for your needs.

 Latency issues, such as high round-trip times or delays, which can negatively affect throughput.
 Analyze and measure latency using Obkio’s Network Monitoring tool to identify potential latency sources, such as network bottlenecks or routing inefficiencies.
 You’ll receive automatic notifications if your latency levels are higher than your set thresholds.

 If the issue persists and involves the network service provider, engage with them to troubleshoot and diagnose potential external factors affecting throughput.
-They can provide insights into network congestion, infrastructure issues, or service-level problems.
+They can provide insights into network congestion, network overload, infrastructure issues, or service-level problems.